The following diagram shows the architecture of a standard installation of Puppet Enterprise. The various components and services are described below.

 Regardless of the installation architecture, the MoM always contains a compile master and a Puppet Server.
 As your installation grows, you can add additional compile masters to distribute the catalog compilation workload.

-See the latest system requirements for more information about choosing a PE installation architecture.
+See the latest hardware recommendations for more information about choosing a PE installation architecture.

 These are the core services and components associated with the MoM and compile masters.